Life (The Cardigans album)

-Life is the second studio album of The Cardigans.
+Life is the second studio album by Swedish pop rock band The Cardigans.
 It was released worldwide in 1995 and was an international success, especially in Japan, where it achieved platinum status.
 Outside of Sweden and Japan (where debut Emmerdale had been released in 1994), it was released as their first album: a compilation of tracks from both Emmerdale and Life.
 It was released in the United States under the label Minty Fresh Records.